centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/templates.md

 ### Explanations

 Good practice requires that service templates be associated with a host's
-templates: on creation of a host, the services are generated automatically from the host's templates.
+template: on creation of a host, the services are generated automatically from the host's templates.
 There are two advantages of linking service templates to host templates: